ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 If no entry is found, the condition MUST return false.
 Instead, if an entry is found, the digest comparison proceeds as defined in {{sec-cmp-digests}} after equivalence has been found according to {{sec-comid-integrity-registers}}.
 Note that it is not required for all the entries in the candidate entry to be used during matching: the condition ECT could consist of a subset of the device's register space.
 In TPM parlance, a TPM "quote" may report all PCRs in Evidence, while a condition ECT could describe a subset of PCRs.

-### Authority Comparison  {#sec-compare-auth}

-The `a` field comparison tests for trust path termination.
-If the authority of the first ECT is a trust anchor for the authority of the second ECT, the second ECT is valid.
-If the authority values are identical, then the second ECT is valid.

-### Name Space Comparison  {#sec-compare-ns}

-The `ns` field comparison tests equality where the text values are identical.

-### Conceptual Message Type Comparison  {#sec-compare-cm}

-The `cm` field comparison tests equality of one or more bits.

 ### Profile-directed Comparison {#sec-compare-profile}